oSoc17/code9000/hardware/README.md

 	- Select ```Splash Screen```
 	- Select ```No```
 	- Exit raspi-config: ```Finish and reboot```

+6. Modify ```constants.json``` to your own configuration.

-6. Add a crontab entry to launch the shell script when booting
+7. Add a crontab entry to launch the shell script when booting

 	- Navigate to the launcher.sh path: ```cd /path/to/launcher.sh```
 	- Make the script executable: ```chmod +x launcher.sh```